CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-XCODE.md

 # Prerequisites

-Currently all required libraries are either pre-installed on the OS or privded as static libraries as part of the project.
+Currently all required libraries are either pre-installed on the OS or provided as static libraries as part of the project.
 The project will build for tiles and sound by default.

 *TODO: need to confirm minimum version targets*